ali-bennezia/sh-addressbook/README.md

 An address book written in shell, as an exercise as required: https://www.shellscript.sh/exercises.html

 ## Features
-- Search option
+- Search
-- Add records
+- Add
-- Remove records
+- Remove

-Still a work in progress.
+- Edit

+## Usage
+Go to either menu-based or cli-based, depending on the version you'd like to try, then execute addressbook.sh